iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 Tomorrow new friends came to play

 And some friends had to go away

-==
+// One goose landing on the left side, two geese looking same as before, and one goose leaving on the left ==
 This gave a new set: 2, 3, 4